Formed 1878. Wound up in 1927 and re-formed as a junior club.

 1923-1927 a b

 Royal Albert were based in the typical West of Scotland industrial town of Larkhall in South Lanarkshire.
 At the time the club was formed, mining, weaving, textiles and steel making were the principle industries of the area.
-The club was formed by the amalgamation of two pit teams and named after the pit-owner's boat (according to the modern club's website).
+The club was formed by the amalgamation of two pit teams and named after the pit-owner's boat.
 Known as "The Royalists", they played in various regional competitions until 1915 when they joined the Western League, one of the competitions set up by the members of the Scottish League Second Division when that competition was suspended.

 In 1923, Royal Albert became one of the founder members of the ill-fated Scottish Third Division, which was largely made up of Western League clubs.
 Small clubs like Royal Albert, which had managed perfectly well at regional level attracting a few hundred spectators, now had to travel as far afield as Peebles and Annan in the south, Montrose and Brechin in the north and provide match guarantees to visiting sides.
 This ill-conceived competition collapsed towards the end of the 1925-26 season with fixtures unfinished.

 Royal Albert joined the Scottish Alliance along with the rest of the surviving Third Division clubs for one season and in 1927 they disbanded, reforming as Royal Albert Athletic JFC.
 This club continues to play at junior level to this day and still wear black and white stripes.

 - (a) The Scottish League Clubs - Former Members IV (Norman Nichol 1994)

 - (b) Alick Milne